 If you know the raccoon is orphaned, call Greenwood Wildlife at (303) 823-8455.

-Regarding after-hours rescuing, reuniting, transporting and nuisance raccoons, please follow Rescue a Raccoon.
+Regarding after-hours rescuing, reuniting, transporting and nuisance raccoons, please follow Reunite a Raccoon.

 Video of raccoon reunite in action: